django-guardian/django-guardian/docs/userguide/performance.rst

 To temporarily disable the detection of this direct relation model, add ``enabled = False`` to the object permission model classes.
-This is useful to allow the ORM to create the tables for you and for you to migrate data from the generic model table before using the direct models.
+This is useful to allow the ORM to create the tables for you and for you to migrate data from the generic model tables before using the direct models.

 .. note::
    By defining direct relation models we can also tweak that object permission